 National Taco Day

 Did you know there is a national day to celebrate tacos?
 The United States observes National Taco Day on October 4 every year.
 In Mexico, Día del Taco (Day of the Taco) is celebrated on March 31.
-Now that you know it, no matter wherever you are in the world, take out some time on either or both days to celebrate your favorite Mexican snack.
+Now that you know it, no matter wherever you are in the world, take out some time on either or both days to celebrate your favorite Mexican food.

 The first food truck